Table of Contents

 As the author of a story, you should be able to write tests that would allow you to validate that an implementation delivers on your intent.
 Many teams operate this way, but regardless of what everyone else does, you’ll do yourself a big favor by writing some functional test cases in advance- you’ll be much more likely to get what you want more easily.

-Reference A: Example Agile User Stories from Enable Quiz (New Product)
+Reference A: Example User Stories from Enable Quiz (Startup)

 Example Epic I